Ontario sees 3,295 new COVID-19 cases, record-high vaccinations as stay-at-home order kicks in | CBC News

 Ontario reported another 3,295 cases of COVID-19 on Thursday, as public health units administered a record-high 108,563 doses of vaccine and a renewed provincewide stay-at-home order went into effect.

-A total of 326,360 people in the province have now gotten both shots of vaccine, according to the Ministry of Health.
+A total of 326,360 people in the province have received both shots of vaccine, according to the Ministry of Health.

-The infections come as labs completed 63,846 tests for SARS-CoV-2, the virus that causes COVID-19, and logged a positivity rate of 6 per cent.
+The infections come as labs completed 63,846 tests for SARS-CoV-2, the virus that causes COVID-19, and logged a positivity rate of six per cent.

 You can read more about the details of the order here.